eddieyue/Process_Genome_Data/README.md

 Compute the DNA distance matrix
 ===============================

 I break up the genome finto strands files, then sort them and commbine all sorted strand files together by heapq.merge.
-By scanning the combined strand file, I construct a similarity matrix by check which genomes have DNA in common.
+By scanning the combined strand file, I construct a similarity matrix by check how many same strands between those genomes.

 Reconstruct Cladogram
 =====================

 By using the similarity matrix, I generate a list of all pairs of genomes sorted by their similarity.
-Do agglomerative hierarchical clustering with the single linkage and print out all grouping events in chronological order.
+In order to reconstruct Cladogram, I implement agglomerative hierarchical clustering with the single linkage and print out all grouping events in chronological order.

 Please check the notebook here for detail: